codeforeurope/art-explorer-docs/index.md

 ### API Overview

 Data is returned in JSON format, either raw or in a "padded JSON" ([JSON-P]) wrapper for ease of development within a browser environment.
-To make a call with JSONP, supply a callback attribute on the querystring e.g. `GET http://data.manchestergalleries.asacalow.me/i/1918.370?callback=foo`.
-JSONP is also supported by front-end javascript libraries such as [JQuery].
+To make a call with JSON-P, supply a callback attribute on the querystring e.g. `GET http://data.manchestergalleries.asacalow.me/i/1918.370?callback=foo`.
+JSON-P is also supported by front-end javascript libraries such as [JQuery].

 #### End points

-The API provides two endpoints for retrieving works data:
+The API provides two endpoints:

-  - __Search:__ Is a fully-featured data search – offering keyword search, sorting, filtering and an option to return additional supporting keywords which can be used to further filter results.
+  - __Search:__ Is a fully-featured record search – offering keyword search, sorting, filtering and an option to return additional supporting keywords which can be used to further filter results.
   - __Collection Item:__ Returns data on a single item in the collection, based on its accession record.

 ### API Documentation